-Dismantling this Language Tutor manufactured in November 1980 by Texas instruments in its Abilene, TX facility reveals printed circuit board (PCB) identical to the Language Tutor with some components, e.g. the loudspeaker and its electronics not populated.
+Dismantling this Language Teacher manufactured in November 1980 by Texas instruments in its Abilene, TX facility reveals a printed circuit board (PCB) identical to the Language Tutor with some components, like the loudspeaker and its electronics not populated.

 If you have additions to the above article please email: email@example.com.